HomeGuidesAPI ReferenceChangelog

 fromDateTime, toDateTimeDesignates the range of the calculationBe careful with the date range of the calculation since each utility has different rules with the dates printed on the bill.
 The dates could refer to the start of the day or the end of the day.
 If it’s available, we recommend referring to the number of billing days listed on the bill to confirm the date range.

 billingPeriodThis is a calc for one billing periodSet to true as this calculation should be treated as a billing period.
-This makes sure that rates that apply to one billing period are pro-rated correctly (particularly demand and fixed charges).
+This makes sure that rates that apply to one billing period are prorated correctly, particularly demand and fixed charges.

-minimumsWhether to consider minimum charges as part of the calculationFor most bill match use-cases, you probably want this value will be true.
+minimumsWhether to consider minimum charges as part of the calculationFor most bill match use cases, this value should be true.
 When true, the utility’s minimum charges will be invoked when the bill’s charges are not sufficient to exceed the minimum charges.
 When a minimum charge is invoked in the calculation, the assumptions section of the response will have "keyName": "minimum" with a dataValue of true.

 When you are working from a utility bill, it will likely include the customer’s consumption (kWh) and peak demand (kW or kVA) values for the billing period.
 To the extent that the tariff includes rates that vary by season or Time of Use (TOU), the kWh and kW values might be correspondingly broken out.
-Whatever the granularity of usage data, you will want to use it in your account cost calculation to get the best match accuracy.
+Whatever the granularity of usage data, use it in your account cost calculation to get the best match accuracy.

 Customer Bill - 11/15/2015 to 12/17/2015 (32 Billing Days)